 He spends a lot of time scouting and hunting on public land and makes a living stalking and getting clients in positions to make shots on trophies in both subalpine and alpine environments.

 Today I will be interviewing John Winters and I’m sure a lot of people will appreciate what he has to share on two of the best ultralight tents for backpack hunters and hikers.

 Craig Randall: Hi John,

-welcome to Hunting Ultralight and thanks for making some time to discuss your favorite backcountry tents with us.
+Welcome to Hunting Ultralight and thanks for making some time to discuss your favourite backcountry tents with us.

 As you know John, we are all about learning how to hunt ultralight and it’s through sharing what we know as a community that we are able to grow in our knowledge.

 It also means we can save others discovering the pitfalls of buying into the hype of “good gear” that is rubbish in the backcountry.